WycliffeAssociates/read.bibletranslationtools.org-v2/README.md

 ### Additional Files

-- .dev.vars - Used as .env for cloudflare bindings.
+- .dev.vars - Used as .env for local (wrangler) cloudflare bindings. [see more](https://developers.cloudflare.com/workers/platform/environment-variables/#secrets-in-development))

 - manifest.ts - The pwa manifest
 - stats.html - There is a [Vite/Rollup plugin](https://www.npmjs.com/package/rollup-plugin-visualizer) to visualize bundle size in the vite build process.
 This is the output of that.
 Reasonable Performance budget suggests about ~100kib of HTML/CSS/Fonts (e.g. check network tab for amount loaded), and then ~300-350kib JS gzipped: Read more [here](): [text](https://infrequently.org/2021/03/the-performance-inequality-gap/)
 - Config file - see respective tools for guides to their configs.